Pearl E. Bast

-Pearl E. Bast of Germantown, passed away peacefully on Wednesday, Nov.
+Pearl E. Bast, of Germantown passed away peacefully Wednesday, Nov.
 11, 2015, at the age of 94.
 She was born Aug.
 3, 1921, the daughter of Meta and Edward Schmidt.
 She grew up in Dheinsville with her foster parents, Adeline and Art Klumb.
 While attending high school, Pearl met Roland (Rollie) Bast and on June 6, 1942, they were married.
 They shared a happy life together for 70 years.

-The family extends special thanks to Sheila Cherwink for her unwavering compassion; Pearl’s in-home caregivers: Monique, Shelby and Chris; to everyone at Kathy Hospice in West Bend; and to the Germantown shop and office staff for their kindness and affection for Pearl.
+The family extends special thanks to Sheila Cherwink for her unwavering compassion; Pearl’s in-home caregivers, Monique, Shelby and Chris; to everyone at The Kathy Hospice in West Bend; and to the Germantown shop and office staff for their kindness and affection for Pearl.

-Visitation and a celebration of Pearl’s life took place on Sunday, Nov.
+Visitation and a celebration of Pearl’s life will be Sunday, Nov.
 15, 2015, at Schmidt & Bartelt Funeral Home.
-Visitation was from 11 a.m. to 2 p.m., with a service at 2 p.m. and burial at Dheinsville Cemetery.
+Visitation will be from 11 a.m.-2 p.m., and the service will be at 2 p.m. with burial to follow at Dheinsville Cemetery.

 In lieu of flowers, memorial contributions may be directed to the Germantown Historical Society, N128 W18780 Holy Hill Road, Germantown, WI 53022.